Leg Length Discrepancy and Short Right Leg Syndrome

 The two Signature Traits of SRLS are an elevated left hip and elevated right shoulder.
 It was considering the advantages and disadvantages of these Traits that led me to realise evolutionary adaptation of prehistoric hominid species is responsible for the genetic dominance of a short right leg we have today.
 That is, it gave mother and child in prehistoric times a greater chance of survival with baby secure on the elevated left hip, bag of provisions over the elevated right shoulder, and dominant right arm free for defence and work.
 This was the most successful model.
 These two Signature Traits are the first sign of a short right leg.

 It takes little imagination to see that where a leg length difference exists, one hip will be elevated over the other.
-It may not be readily visible but, viewed from the front in a standing position, close examination of relative ASIS heights will typically reveal a 5mm to 10mm difference.
+It may not be readily visible but, viewed from the front in a standing position, close examination of relative ASIS heights will reveal a difference between a 3mm and up to 10mm.
 I do so placing a finger tip on each ASIS and eyeballing it.
-It is a fine judgement and many will not be sure but it is a simple thing to employ a 600mm level with eyeglass and bubble to ensure accuracy.
-The height difference sighted does not necessarily reflect the actual Leg Length Discrepancy owing to compensating movement and distortion through the pelvis which is the body’s natural mechanism to cope with a discrepancy.
-I estimate it is less than the actual discrepancy.
+It is a fine judgement and many will not be sure.
+This is indicative only and not a reflection of the actual structural leg length discrepancy because both hips are usually differently aligned but it is an indicator.
+Higher range cases at 10mm are usually exceptions cases where the First Cardinal Sign of SRLS is absent.